Romney struggles to steady campaign after secret videos

 "It's what self-satisfied millionaires say to each other.
 It reinforces every negative view people have about Romney," Brooks wrote.
 "He's running a depressingly inept presidential campaign."

-Two Republican candidates for the U.S. Senate in Democratic-leaning states, Linda McMahon in Connecticut and Senator Scott Brown in Massachusetts, distanced themselves from Romney's comments.

-McMahon said she disagreed with Romney and "the vast majority of those who rely on government are not in that situation because they want to be."
-Brown said in an email to The Hill newspaper that Romney's views did not reflect "the way I view the world."
+Linda McMahon, a Republican U.S. Senate candidate in Connecticut, distanced herself from Romney's comments, saying she disagreed and "the vast majority of those who rely on government are not in that situation because they want to be."

 The video capped a difficult two weeks for Romney, who has fallen slightly behind Obama in opinion polls, taken heavy criticism for a hasty attack on the president during assaults on U.S. diplomatic compounds in Egypt and Libya and faced damaging news reports about infighting in his campaign team.